 These situations send my body into fight or flight mode, initiating a series of uncontrollable physiological effects including sweating, overheating, increased heart rate and blood pressure, and urgent intestinal distress.
 I would often experience acute anxiety or panic, which only worsened the effects on my body, which caused me more anxiety or panic.
 Everything was exacerbated by the things I ate, prolonged by too much caffeine, too much alcohol, too much sugar, too much dairy.

-My biggest stressors and the worst triggers were the things that could not be avoided when participating in the things I loved doing the most: going on everyday adventures and traveling the world.
+My biggest stressors and the worst triggers were unavoidable when participating in the things I loved doing the most: going on everyday adventures and traveling the world.

 Add on top of all of this the fact that I tried to hide everything I was dealing with out of shame or embarrassment.
 People might think I’m weak or disgusting or incompetent.
-The stress of hiding what ailed me only made it worse.
+The shame I felt about my anxiety and how my body reacted was a heavy weight.
+The stress of hiding what ailed me only made it all worse.

 I want adventure in the great wide somewhere.